 Charcoal toothpaste works but it is its abrasiveness is what worries ADA.
 For charcoal toothpaste to qualify for regular use, it needs to score between 250 or less Relative Dentine Abrasivity, RDA.
 Activated Charcoal scores between 70 and 90.
 But ADA adds that RDA is just a measure of quality but not a final deciding point.

-Therefore, if you decide to go with Activated charcoal toothpaste use it with care, not brushing too hard.
+Therefore, if you decide to go with any best teeth whitening toothpaste like activated charcoal toothpaste use it with care, not brushing too hard.

 - Best Teeth Whitening Pen 2022